One of the pressing questions about COVID-19 remains: How long does immunity last?

 These antibody ‘sustainers’ had a shorter course of symptoms, suggesting that some individuals who recover from COVID-19 faster may be mounting a more effective and durable immune response to the virus.

-The team studies the entire set of antibodies a host’s immune system produces and how they learn to recognize pathogens.
+Previously, the team examined the entire set of antibodies a host’s immune system produces and how they learn to recognize pathogens.

-In the spring of 2020, they turned its attention to the COVID-19 pandemic and the immune response of people who become infected.
+In the spring of 2020, they turned their attention to the COVID-19 pandemic and the immune response of people who become infected.

 Five of the individuals were hospitalized but all others recovered at home.